klavinski/jecs/README.md

 ## Usage

 After downloading the engine, open it in [Eclipse](https://www.eclipse.org).
-The engine code in `/core` is around 50 lines (with the exception of core.Frame, boileplate handling the I/O), so you can read and master it in 10 minutes.
+The engine code in `/core` is around 50 lines (with the exception of `core.Frame`, boileplate handling the I/O), so you can read and master it in 10 minutes.

 ### Creating a new `Component`